xyproto/gendesk/README.md

 TODO
 ----
-* Move kw/category mappings into a configuration file
+* Move kw/category mappings into a separate configuration file.

 Changes from 0.6.5 to 0.7
 -------------------------